clauBv23/hardhat-c3-linearization/README.md

-# hardhat-example-plugin
+# hardhat-s3-linearization-plugin

-Pluggin to get the S3 linearization output from you project.
+Plugin to get the S3 linearization output from your project.

 [Hardhat](https://hardhat.org) plugin example.